DanWahlin/AngularWorkshopLabs/Http/Begin/README.md

 1. Remove the subscribe function call in `AppComponent`

-2. Set the films property in `AppComponent` to the following value:
+2. Set the films property in `AppComponent` to the following value (feel free to rename films to films$ if you'd like):

 ```
 this.films = this.dataService.getFilms();